-- A series of personal essays (totaling up to 1,750 words) that respond to the following prompts:
+A series of personal essays that respond to the following prompts:

-Using language a non-scientist will understand, explain how your past work or research is relevant to one of the initiatives of the Gulf Research Program: Healthy Ecosystems, Thriving Communities, or Safer Offshore Energy Systems.
-(500 words)
+Using language a non-scientist will understand, explain how your past work or graduate research is relevant to the charge of the Gulf Research Program.
+(500 word limit)

-- Describe a time outside a research or classroom setting when you helped to ensure a project or team accomplished its goals or achieved a successful outcome (250-500 word limit).
+Describe a time outside a research or classroom setting when you helped to ensure a project or team accomplished its goals or achieved a successful outcome (250-500 word limit).

 Describe your professional goals and how this fellowship will help you achieve them.
 (500 words)

 How are fellows selected?

 Once the application deadline has passed, all written applications are reviewed by at least three reviewers.
 Before submitting an application, we encourage you to familiarize yourself with the review criteria and the terms of the fellowship.

 In addition to reviewer comments, the Gulf Research Program will be considering how applicants fit into our overall goals as well as balancing fellows across scientific disciplines.

 Top applicants will be interviewed by phone for the final stage of the selection process.
 Applicants selected for a finalist interview will be notified by April 2020.